-Memorial Day weekend travel: A survival guide
+Tips for beating travel hassles over Memorial Day weekend

 While that’s not exactly surprising for a holiday weekend, what is interesting is how much worse your expected travel times could be.
 Though many metro areas will experience traffic that is three times worse than usual, our traffic is expected to be only twice as bad as typical.

-Travelers should anticipate delays starting on Wednesday and continuing through the three-day weekend, the report advises.
+“State highways across Washington will see typical heavy holiday weekend traffic, especially on Interstate 90, where lengthy delays are expected,” according to the Washington State Department of Transportation (WSDOT), and “longer-than typical wait times at ferry docks and Canadian border crossings are also expected most of the holiday weekend.”

-The Washington State Department of Transportation (WSDOT) is warning that waits for eastbound ferry routes on Monday afternoon could be several hours long.
+WSDOT is warning that waits for eastbound ferry routes on Monday afternoon could be several hours long.

-“State highways across Washington will see typical heavy holiday weekend traffic, especially on Interstate 90, where lengthy delays are expected,” according to WSDOT, and “longer-than typical wait times at ferry docks and Canadian border crossings are also expected most of the holiday weekend.”
+Ferries headed out of Seattle on Thursday and Friday, and routes headed back to Seattle on Monday, are expected to be most affected by the holiday, according to WSDOT.
+If you must travel by ferry on those days, give yourself plenty of time, and try building a fun activity into your wait time so you’re not sitting around bored.

-Drivers also can use WSDOT’s online tools, the WSDOT app and social-media accounts to track traffic conditions.
+Drivers traveling over the mountain passes can also expect to see heavy congestion.

-Ferries headed out of Seattle on Thursday and Friday and routes headed back into Seattle on Monday are expected to be most impacted by the holiday, according to WSDOT.
+WSDOT offers online tools and a mobile app, and posts to its social-media accounts, to help travelers track traffic conditions.

-Travelers taking Interstate 90 over the mountain passes can also expect to see heavy congestion.
+If you’re headed to Seattle-Tacoma International Airport, you’ll be joining nearly half a million passengers expected to travel this weekend.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.